Standard position for surfaces in link complements in arbitrary 3-manifolds: Generalizing standard position

-\begin{proof} For (1), suppose $Z$ is a surface with non-meridianal boundary that admits a meridianal compression.
-Such a compression defines an embedded annulus $A$ with one boundary component on $Z$ and one on the link, with interior disjoint from $Z$.
+\begin{proof} For (1), suppose $Z$ is a surface with non-meridianal boundary on a component $R$ of $\bdy N(L)$, and suppose that admits a meridianal compression to $R$.
+Such a compression defines an embedded annulus $A$ with one boundary component on $Z$ and one on $R$, with interior disjoint from $Z$.
 But a meridian intersects any non-meridianal closed curve on the link boundary torus.
-Thus if $Z$ has non-meridianal boundary, $\bdy Z$ must intersect the annulus $A$, and hence $Z$ meets the interior of $A$.
+If $\bdy Z$ meets this component $R$ of $\bdy N(L)$ and is non-meridianal, $\bdy Z$ must intersect the annulus $A$, and hence $Z$ meets the interior of $A$.
 This contradicts the definition of $A$.

 For (2): Recall that $\Pi$ was chosen such that $Y- \Pi$ is irreducible, thus any chunk is irreducible.
 Therefore a spherical component cannot bound anything but a ball.
 But a 2-sphere is incompressible if it does not bound a ball.
 Hence item (0) of \refdef{NormalSurface} implies that the intersection of a normal surface with a chunk has no spherical components.
-Similarly, because $Y-\Pi$ is orientable, the regular neighborhood of any embedded incompressible projection plane would be an essential 2-sphere, which cannot exist in the irreducible $Y-\Pi$.
+Similarly, because $Y-\Pi$ is orientable, the boundary of a regular neighborhood of any embedded incompressible projection sphere would be an essential 2-sphere, which cannot exist in the irreducible $Y-\Pi$.

-For (3): Every time $\bdy Z_i$ meets a truncation edge, it runs into a truncation face and then must meet another truncation edge as it runs out of that truncation face.
+For (3): Every time $\bdy Z_i$ meets a truncation edge, it runs into a truncation face and then must meet another truncation edge as it runs out of that truncation face. \end{proof}

-For (4): By contradiction, suppose an arc of intersection $\alpha$ of $Z$ with the boundary of a chunk $C$ has both endpoints on interior edges that are identified to the same crossing arc in $Y-N(L)$.
-Suppose further that there is a disk $D$ in the projection surface $\Pi$ with $\bdy D = \alpha\cup \beta$, where $\beta$ is an arc with $\bdy \beta = \bdy \alpha$ and $\beta$ is either contained in an interior edge, or runs from one interior edge across a truncation face to an opposite interior edge that is identified to the same crossing arc.
-See \reffig{NoSaddleTwice_2Cases}.

-We will show that $Z$ can be isotoped into normal form in a way that strictly decreases the number of intersections with interior edges, contradicting the assumption that $Z$ has least weight.
-The proof is similar to \cite[Lemma~1(ii)]{Menasco1984}; we use the disk in $D\subset \Pi$ to reproduce Menasco's argument.

-Suppose first that $\alpha$ has both endpoints on the same interior edge $e$, as on the left of \reffig{NoSaddleTwice_2Cases}.
-Suppose $\alpha$ and the arc $\beta$ of $e$ together bound a disk $D$, and suppose $D$ is innermost with that property.
+The next result is analogous to Menasco's result \cite[Lemma~1]{Menasco1984} that no subsurface in standard position meets the same crossing bubble in more than one arc.
+See also Menasco and Thistlethwaite~\cite[Proposition~2.2(ii)]{MenascoThistlethwaite}.

+Fix a truncation face on a chunk.
+The face is adjacent to exactly two interior edges, say $e_1$ and $e_2$, that are identified together.
+Denote by $\gamma$ the arc formed from the union of $e_1, e_2$ and (a choice of) two truncation edges connecting $e_1$ with $e_2$.
+See \reffig{Cases2Saddles}(a).
+We call the connected simplex consisting of these four edges a \textit{saddle complex}.